CNR-ISMAR/iws/docs/geoportal/managing_layers/uploading_layers.rst

 ..  note:: if you don't have the `.prj` file you can create it copyng and pasting the `OGC WKT` definition from corresponding CSR page inn `http://epsg.io/`_

-In the next paragraphs you will learn how to create a layer from scratch, how to set permissions, how to explore the layer properties and how to edit them.
+In the next paragraphs you will learn how to set permissions, how to explore the layer properties and how to edit them.